alok-urmaliya/Email-to-Dynamo/README.md

 # Email-to-Dynamo

-An AWS Serverless Api to fetch and store email data in dynamo database.
+Automation: AWS serverless solution to catch, extract, and store the data sent via emails in Amazon Dynamo NoSQL database.

 ## Configure

  - Open Gmail -> See all Settings
  - Forwarding and POP/IMAP -> Enable IMAP
- - open google Sheets
+ - Navigate to Google Sheets
  - Extensions -> Apps Script
- - write the below code->
+ - Write the code provided below ->